Last updated October, 2018.

-When you are talking to others, this person is judging what they're saying, telling you what you should say, or how you should react to what other people say.
+When you are talking to others, this person is judging what you and they are saying, telling you what you should say, or how you should react to what other people say.
 And, at times, this person is distracting you by talking about something completely unrelated to the conversation you are having.

 When you are at the store or the coffee shop, they are yammering on about everyone and everything around you - labeling, criticizing, judging.

 They offer a constant narrative on everything in your experience - people, places, things.
 And, if you are alone, they remind you of what you did (or didn't) do in the past.
 Or, they stress you out about things that may (or may not) happen in the future.

 If you're working or studying, they talk to you about stuff not related to work or school.
 They distract you, and fill your head with things that pull you away from the task at hand, limiting your productivity and focus.

 If you're relaxing, they talk to you about work or school.
 They get you worried and anxious, which defeats the purpose of trying to relax in the first place!

 What would you think about this person that followed you around all day long and did these things to you?
 Would you be annoyed?
 Angry?

-Most of us wouldn't go more than an hour or two before we said "enough is enough!"
+Most of us wouldn't go long before saying "enough is enough!"
 Some of us wouldn't go more than a minute or two.

-Being at the mercy of someone so pervasive and compulsive - someone who didn't stop talking - would have dire consequences on our overall health and well-being.
+Being at the mercy of someone so pervasive, so intrusive, and so compulsive - someone who never stopped talking - would have dire consequences on our overall health and well-being.